elfaustoNet/platformCacheDemo/README.md

 ## Setup
-1. Execute the `orginit.sh` script which will build create the scratch org with platform cache enabled and install the sample code.
+1. Execute the `orginit.sh` script which will build create the scratch org with Platform Cache enabled and install the sample code.
 2. Navigate to your user record, and enable "Cache Diagnostics" permission.
 This will allow you to the keys in a partition.
 ![User Setting](/images/userSetting.png)
 3. Navigate to Setup -> Platform Cache and click on the demoPartition name.
-Click the edit button and allocate 3 MB of the platform cache to Org Cache.
+Click the edit button and allocate 3 MB of the Platform Cache to org cache.
 Click save.

 ![Cache Allocation](/images/cacheAllocation.png)